peitalin/map-rumors/README.md

 - Sellers are averse to listing first, since they are unsure about demand, listing without sale lets buyers infer that the price is too high.
 - Buyers select from a limited pool of desirable homes, settling for second best.
 - Agents have trouble finding listings since they are unsure about supply (of listings) and demand (what buyers actually want).

-The reason these problems occur is because the seller has to list first, buyers choose, then seller accepts.
-The solution is to make buyers choose first, sellers accept second.

-Cons:
-- More work for buyers up-front, since there are more properties to potentially choose from.
-- More problems for buyers, since its not 100% guaranteed a house will list.

-Pros:
-- More choice for buyers, more freedom.
-- Less risky for sellers, since they don’t have to list until a buyer is interested.
-- More opportunities for agents.
-- More price discovery.